Chinonsoprisca/AutomobileSalesData/README.md

 ### Project Overview
 ---
-In this project, I am tasked with analysing sales performance of a retail store. it involves exploring sales data to uncover key insights, such as top-selling products, regional performance, and monthly sales trends.
-The goal is to produce an interactive Power BI dashboard that highlights these findings.
+This is a personal project where i tasked myself to expolre an automobile sales data, which contained the sales of different kinds of automobile products accross a number of countries, discovering the sales trend and relavant insights using Power BI visuals and SQL queries.

 ### Data Source
 ---